beancount/docs/docs/precision_tolerances.md

 In other words, integer amounts do not contribute a number of digits to the determination of the tolerance for their currency.

-By default, the tolerance used on amounts without an inferred precision is **zero**.
-So in this example, because we cannot infer the precision of USD (recall that the cost is ignored), this transaction will fail to balance, because its residual is non-zero (|-0.0003614| &gt; 0).
+By default, the tolerance used on amounts without fractional digits is **zero**.
+So in this example, because we cannot infer the precision of USD numbers (recall that the cost is ignored), this transaction will fail to balance, because its residual is non-zero (|-0.0003614| &gt; 0).

-You can customize what the default tolerance should be for each currency separately and for any currency as well (see section below on how to do this).
+You can customize what the default value inferred for tolerance should be for each currency separately and for any currency as well (see the configuration section below on how to do this).

-This treatment of integer amounts implies that the **maximum amount of precision** that one can specify just by inputting numbers is 0.05 units of the currency, for example, by providing a number such as 10.7 as input[^2].
-On the other hand, the settings for the default tolerance to use allows specifying arbitrary numbers.
+(This treatment of integer amounts implies that the **maximum precision** that one can specify just by inputting numbers is 0.05 units of the currency; for example, by providing a number such as 10.7 as input[^2] the precision is 0.1 and we multiply by the tolerance multiplier of 0.5 to obtain 0.05.
+On the other hand, the settings for the default tolerance to use allows specifying arbitrary numbers.)

-### Resolving Ambiguities<a id="resolving-ambiguities"></a>
+#### Resolving Ambiguities<a id="resolving-ambiguities"></a>

 A case that presents itself rarely is one where multiple different precisions are being input for the same currency.
 In this case, the **largest** (coarsest) of the inferred input tolerances is used.